 Why you need to get quality ZZZs

-Most adults require upwards of 7 or 8 hours a night, but few get it.
-And losing an hour here and there does make a difference.
-The National Institutes of Health found that even modest daily reductions in sleep can build up to cause sleep debt — which we know can hack away at our health, happiness and productivity.
+Most adults require upwards of 7 or 8 hours of sleep every night but few get it.
+Losing an hour here and there does make a difference.
+The National Institutes of Health found that even modest daily reductions in sleep can build up to cause sleep debt, which we know can hack away at our health, happiness, and productivity.

 The NIH has an informative article about the nature of sleep and how to prevent sleep disorders, which night workers often suffer from.
 And no, they say, you can’t buy back sleep hours on the weekend!